Aš: Etymology

 The initial name of the settlement was probably Ascha.
 The name was derived from the High German words ask (i.e. 'ash') and aha ('water', 'stream'), referring to a stream flowing between ash trees.
 The Czech name was created by transcription of the German name.
+Alongside with the municipality of Eš, Aš has the shortest place name in the Czech Republic.

 Geography

 Aš is located about 19 km northwest of Cheb, on the border with Germany.
 With the neighbouring municipalities Hranice, Krásná, Podhradí and Hazlov, it lies in the westernmost area of the Czech Republic known as the Aš Panhandle.
 This area is a salient surrounded by German territory in the east, north and west.
 It lies in the historical Egerland region.

 Aš is situated in the Fichtel Mountains.
-The highest point of Aš and of the whole Czech part of the Fichtel Mountains is Háj, at 758 m.
+The highest point of Aš and the whole Czech part of the Fichtel Mountains is Háj, at 758 m.
 The upper course of the White Elster River shortly after its source flows across the central part of the municipal territory, outside the town proper.
 The upper course of the Plesná River partly forms the Czech-German border east of the town proper.